Eizo FlexScan EV2785 review: A top-quality 4K monitor

 So who is the Eizo right for?
 Well, anyone looking for versatility, build quality and reliability.
 The EV2785’s stand offers an unmatched 178mm of height adjustment, while the screen swivels 344°, pivots 90° and tilts back a full 35°.

 Eizo also offers the most generous warranty here, with five years of on-site cover and a six-month guarantee that promises replacement if any sub-pixels are fully lit.
 The company invests in a brilliant OSD, too, with touch-sensitive buttons on the bottom bezel that allow you to flick between its numerous settings with ease.
 It offers a huge spectrum of colour temperatures, ranging from 4000K to 10000K in (largely) 500K increments and, unlike other manufacturers, it’s very close at matching those temperatures.
+A maximum brightness of 333cd/m2 is also highly commendable.

 There are two HDMI inputs alongside the DisplayPort and USB-C connectors, which are all easily accessible, while Eizo provides two USB-A ports and a headphone jack on the left of the screen as you face it (the two 1W speakers are as weedy as their specification sounds).
 Unlike the NEC EA271U, you can’t use it as a KVM, as there’s no USB-B port.
 Also note that both monitors’ USB-C power output is limited to 60W.